juhasev/sample-ninja-help/edit-datavariable-settings.md

 The option label is what you want to call the option internally.
 Your panelists will see localized questions instead.
 You can supply question text and option labels under the **QUESTION** tab.

 ### Adding and deleting option labels
-Use the **PLUS** button to add more options or the trashcan -icon to delete them.
-If these options are not available you most likely editing a question that is either required by the system or belongs to the Standard Questions -library.
+Use the **PLUS** button to add more options or the trashcan icon to delete them.
+If these options are not available you most likely editing a question that is either required by the system or belongs to the Standard Questions library.

 ### Re-ordering option labels
 You can re-order data variables options by clicking and holding the drag handle.
 Simply drag the the items in the order you prefer.